cfrg/draft-irtf-cfrg-voprf/draft-irtf-cfrg-voprf.md

 blinding (FBB) since the blinding is applied to the same generator each time (when computing rG).

-The advantage of fixed-base blinding is that it allows the client to pre-process tables of blinded scalar multiplications for the fixed generator G. This may give it a computational efficiency advantage.
+The advantage of FBB is that it allows the client to pre-process tables of blinded scalar multiplications for the fixed generator G. This may give it a computational efficiency advantage.
 Pre-processing also reduces the amount of computation that needs to be done in the online exchange.
 Choosing one of these values `rG` (where `r` is the scalar value that is used), then computing `H_1(x)+rG` is more efficient than computing `rH_1(x)` (one addition against log_2(r)).
-Therefore, it may be advantageous to define the OPRF and VOPRF protocols using additive blinding rather than multiplicative blinding.
+Therefore, it may be advantageous to implement the OPRF and VOPRF protocols using additive blinding rather than multiplicative blinding.
 In fact, the only algorithms that need to change are Blind and Unblind (and similarly for the VOPRF variants).